 If you have poor soil conditions the best remedy is to add 4-6 inches of quality loam and reestablish a new lawn by re-seeding with quality grasses.
 The next best remedy is to core aerate your lawn 1-2 times per year to improve the soil conditions and encourage a healthier root system.

-Finally, each soil type requires an understanding of how to manage the quality and frequency of water required for maintaining a thick, green, healthier lawn.
+Finally, each soil type requires an understanding of how to manage the quality and frequency of water required for maintaining a thick, green, healthier turf.
 If you are establishing a new lawn, spend the time and money to ensure that the soil is of the proper texture and depth and is properly drained.
 Over the life of your lawn you will be saving more than you would spend to manage a lawn with poor soil conditions.

 Use these soil tips above to help you maintain a good looking lawn and contact turf maintenance services Consultant if you have any further questions.